 If you’re an introvert looking for ways to make extra money, you’ve come to the right place.

 In fact, this short guide has now been shared over 100,000 times on social media.

 Let’s dive in!

-#1) A side job for people who love to read
+#1) The side job for people who love to read

 If you’re interested, Caitlin Pyle, the creator of Proofread Anywhere, has a free daily workshop: Learning the Skills You Need to Start Your Freelance Proofreading Hustle.